lukecav/disable-gutenberg-dashboard/README.md

 ## Description

 The plugin will stop the try Gutenberg dashboard widget from showing on sites running WordPress 4.9.
 Which was added in [WordPress 4.9 Beta 3](https://wordpress.org/news/2017/10/wordpress-4-9-beta-3/).
-[Core Ticket](https://core.trac.wordpress.org/ticket/41316).
+Related ticket on [Core](https://core.trac.wordpress.org/ticket/41316).

 ## Installation